bartobri/mrrcrypt/ADAPTIVE_MIRROR_FIELD.md

                 P Q R S T
 ```

-In practice, using a typical mirror field is a weak for of encryption.
+In practice, using a typical mirror field is a weak form of encryption.
 The
 same character of output is always produced for the same character of
-input, creating a pattern of output characters similar to those used for input,
+input, creating a pattern of output characters that hint towards those used
-as well as hints to mirror placements and orientations of the mirror field.
+for input.

 ```
                 A B C D E